rramachandran6/devops/README.md

 # devops
-this is repository for devops training
+This is repository for devops training